nelson-lang/nelson-gitbook/markdown/en/graphics/movie.md

 ## Description

 <p>
-            <b>movie(M)</b> plays the frames stored in the array M once.
+            movie(M) plays the frames stored in the array M once.
 To capture a movie frame from the current figure or axes, use getframe.</p>

 <p>
-                <b>movie(M, n)</b> replays the movie n times.
+                movie(M, n) replays the movie n times.
 If n is a numeric array, the first element determines the number of repetitions, while the remaining elements define the sequence of frames to display.</p>

 <p>
-                    <b>movie(M, n, fps)</b> sets the playback speed to fps frames per second.</p>
+                    movie(M, n, fps) sets the playback speed to fps frames per second.</p>

 <p>
-                        <b>movie(h, ...)</b> displays the movie centered within the figure or axes specified by h, adjusting the movie size to fit the available space.</p>
+                        movie(h, ...) displays the movie centered within the figure or axes specified by h, adjusting the movie size to fit the available space.</p>

 ## Examples